United States hand grenades: M15, M16, and M34

 The M15 is a white phosphorus smoke grenade, nicknamed Willie Peter or Willie Pete (for white phosphorus), used for screening and signaling purposes.
 It is cylindrical, but with rounded edges compared to those of the M8.
-WP has many of the same properties of HC, and is also burned to create the effect, giving the M15 a similar incendiary capability.
+WP has many of the same properties as HC and is also burned to create the effect, giving the M15 a similar incendiary capability.
 The M16 was a colored version of the grenade that was originally available in red, orange, yellow, green, blue, violet, and black smoke versions.
 This was later simplified to red, yellow, green, and violet.
 The M34 grenade was a variant of the M15 designed to be usable as a rifle grenade using the M2 series of grenade launching adapters, and was ribbed to give the fins better grip on the grenade body.

 M18

+Designated standard issue on 24 September 1943.
 A purpose-designed smoke flare, the M18 was a smoke grenade visually similar to the M8, but with a different type of filler and internal construction.
-The M18 was produced with six colors of smoke: yellow, green, red, blue, orange, and violet.
-It was used extensively in the Vietnam War and since.
-A non-submersible variant of the M18 with a flotation bladder was also made, for use in marking at sea.
+The M18 has been the primary colored smoke grenade of the United States Armed Forces since its introduction, being used extensively.
+The M18 is produced with four colors of smoke: green, yellow, red, and violet.
+A non-submersible variant of the M18 with a flotation bladder was made in 1971, for use in marking at sea.
+This version of the M18 did not see usage outside of testing however.
+It was produced by Northrup Carolina, a subsidiary of Northrup Grumman at the time.

 XM48/E1/E2/E3

-A variant of the XM47 series, which is in the following section, the XM48 is a skittering type smoke grenade: the filler is burned internally and vented through ports in the grenade body, making the grenade spin erratically.
+A variant of the XM47 series, which is in the following section, the XM48 is a skittering-type smoke grenade: the filler is burned internally and vented through ports in the grenade body, making the grenade spin erratically.
 The XM48 series burns an unknown filler for a red-colored smoke, probably WP or HC based, and is not known to be standardized.